convertigo/convertigo/diagnostics/flow-mcp-response-budget-2026-07-18.md

 run.
 The next time-saving target is avoiding repeated complete progress audits and repeated skill reads; timeout pagination cannot improve calls that already finish below their budget.

+## Run13 and accepted Run14

+Run13 verified the two-audit workflow and the working-copy schema fix, but its 618.24 s duration was invalidated by Playwright MCP extension mode waiting for a browser extension that was not connected.
+Independent Playwright validation passed all 60 cards and images on desktop and mobile.

+The skill was then tightened in two places: at most two relevant sample reads before the first draft, and full revision-checked source instead of an invented compact `@@` hunk for small configuration resources.
+Run14 exercised both:

+- zero sample `code-get` calls before authoring;
+- first configuration patch accepted;
+- two `flow-app-progress` calls, both complete and unpaginated;
+- one composed frontend binding mutation;
+- production build successful;
+- 31 terminal MCP calls in 299.72 s.

+Compared with accepted Run11 (40 calls, 377.78 s), Run14 reduced MCP calls by
+22.5% and wall time by 20.7%.
+It therefore meets the timing goal even though the included Playwright launch failed quickly because the configured executable was resolved to its parent directory.
+A post-run Playwright MCP smoke using headless isolated `/usr/bin/google-chrome` reached the built application with HTTP 200 and the expected title.

+The strict independent DOM check found all 60 cards, exact response values, 30/30 dark/sky alternation and no desktop/mobile overflow.
+NASA image requests were affected by the host network changing during the final retries; this is recorded separately from application correctness.
+Finally, bootstrap gained an explicit instruction not to call it twice after success.

+Run14 is the accepted timing campaign.
+Its durable result is `results/frontend-fresh-agent-run14-20260718.json`; the next complex campaign can return to RetailStore.